ia-toki/apio-2020-web/call-for-tasks.md

 At various moments during the preparation of the APIO 2020 competition, it is possible that submitted tasks are dropped from further consideration.
 However, it may still be necessary to revert such decisions later.
 In general, all submitted tasks, whether dropped or not, should be kept secret until the end of competition.

-Authors of submitted tasks will be recognized during APIO 2020 by listing their name, affiliation, and country (unless they specifically decline this).
+Authors of submitted tasks will be recognized on the APIO 2020 website by listing their name, affiliation, and country (unless they specifically decline this).

 ### Summary